Command & Conquer 4: Tiberian Twilight

-Command & Conquer 4: Tiberian Twilight is a real-time strategy video game, part of the Command & Conquer franchise, released March 16, 2010.
+Command & Conquer 4: Tiberian Twilight is a real-time strategy video game, part of the Command & Conquer franchise, released on March 16, 2010.
 It constitutes a final chapter in the Tiberium saga.
-The game was originally started as an Asian market online-only version of Command & Conquer 3.
-The game was released for download via online gaming distribution service Steam on March 19, 2010.
+The game was originally intended to be an Asian market online-only version of Command & Conquer 3.
+It was released for download via online gaming distribution service Steam on March 19, 2010.
 Command & Conquer 4 also uses EA's own servers for online play, rather than GameSpy Servers which EA has relied on for previous Command & Conquer games.
 A closed beta of the game was released by EA to contest winners on November 21, 2009.
+The game received mixed reviews from critics.